The deployment backend for physical AI

 Console

-A daily workflow surface to browse recordings, request slices, and export artifacts into your toolchain.
+Operate from one surface to browse recordings, request synchronized slices, and export artifacts into your existing toolchain.

 Security